mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 ### 3.2.1.
 Installing from an existing Arch Linux install

-If you are running from an existing Arch Linux install or the Arch ISO, installing a base system is as easy as running `pacstrap` on the mountpoint of the root filesystem:
+If you are running from an existing Arch Linux install or the Arch ISO, installing a base system is as easy as running `pacstrap` (from the `arch-install-scripts` package) on the mountpoint of the root filesystem:

 ```
 # pacstrap -K /tmp/mnt base perl neovim
 [lots of output]
 ```

-I've also thrown in `neovim` because there are no editors installed by default in `base`, but feel free to use whatever you prefer. `perl` is also required by several packages, and not installing it may trigger unpredictable issues later.
+I've also thrown in `neovim` because there are no editors installed by default in `base`, but feel free to use whatever you like. `perl` is also (implictly) required by several packages, and not installing it may trigger unpredictable issues later.

 Now enter the new system with `arch-chroot`: